Devang16-feb/MyGit_DSA/README.md

 6. **Count**: Count number of elements in list.
 7. **InsertAtPos**: Insert the element at specific position.
 8. **DeleteAtPos**: Delete the element at specific positon.
+9. **BubbleSort**: Compares All Elements one by one and sort them.
+10. **InsertionSort**: Each element in array cheacked with previus elements.
+11. **SelectionSort**: First find Smallest element in the array and swap element with respective position.
+12. **ShellSort**: It is an n-gap Insertion sort.